 Have you ever woken at night to the debilitating, piercing pain of a leg cramp?
 If so, you are not alone.
 It’s been shown that 33.6% of the general public experience night-time muscle cramps, and as high as 50% among those with chronic venous insufficiency.1

 Across the nation, the same scenario occurs each night.
 A calf muscle suddenly seizes.
-The stricken individual jolts awake and screams aloud.
+The stricken individual jolts awake and screams.
 The disoriented spouse frantically begins to massage the muscle, as the pained individual finds a way to get up and walk around, begging the cramp to subside.
 Sometimes they find themselves standing on the cold tile of the bathroom as the cold sensation on the feet can sometimes coax the pain away.
-This nightmare occurs more than 3 times a week for 40% of vascular patients (occurring every night for 6%), according to one study.2
+This nightmare occurs more than three times a week for 40% of vascular patients (occurring every night for 6%), according to one study.2

 Night-time muscle cramps are not only common; they are complicated.
 There are several different causes: such as vascular diseases, over-excitable neurons, irregular endocrine or metabolic function, genetic disorders, and nutrition deficiencies.
 For this reason, a myriad of treatments exist, ranging from the robustly-studied neuron-stabilizing quinone, to the more holistic “spoonful of mustard” before bedtime.
 This complexity unfortunately means that sleep-deprived individuals with muscle cramps do not know where to turn.